ben-denham/lecture_notes/java/portfolio.rst

   class Tester {
       public static void main(String[] args) {
-	  // Prints "Employee .. constructor" and "Staff .. constructor", as the constructor
+	  // Prints "Employee .. constructor" and "Staff .. constructor", as the
-	  // is fired.
+	  // constructor is fired.
 	  Employee emp = new Staff(1001, "Ben", "Denham", 120000);
 	  testEmp(emp);

-	  // Prints "Employee .. constructor" and "Manager .. constructor", as the constructor
+	  // Prints "Employee .. constructor" and "Manager .. constructor", as
-	  // is fired.
+	  // the constructor is fired.
 	  Employee mgr = new Manager(1001, "Ben", "Denham", 120000);
 	  testEmp(mgr);
       }

       public static void testEmp(Employee emp) {
 	  // Prints "{Class} .. work" as work() is fired.
-Also returns the employee
+Also returns the
-	  // description, which we store in our local String variable: fullName.
+	  // employee  description, which we store in our local:
+	  // String variable: fullName.
 	  String description = emp.work();
 	  // Prints the description that we stored in the last line.
 	  System.out.println(description);